Keto Carrot Cake

 • Spices.
 I used cinnamon and nutmeg, but you can also use apple pie or pumpkin spice.

 • Granulated sweetener.
-I used a brown sugar substitute, but any sugar-free sweetener will work.
+I used a brown sugar substitute, but regular allulose also works really well.

 • Shredded coconut.
-Look for unsweetened shredded coconut flakes or finely milled coconut flakes.
+Look for unsweetened or finely milled coconut flakes.
+Large flakes can dry out the cake and have an overpowering flavor.

 • Shredded apple.
 While apples are not technically keto, a small amount is used to give extra moisture and sweetness to the cake.
 It’s a replacement for pineapple, which is extremely high in carbs.
 If you are worried about using apples, you can also use shredded zucchini.